Note: The Employment Ordinance is not applicable to Smart Living Masseurs who provide the massage service in the capacity of self-employed persons.

 Contents of this section are extracted from "A Concise Guide to the Employment Ordinance" and is for general reference only.
 Copies of "A Concise Guide to the Employment Ordinance" are available from all Offices of the Labour Relations Division of the Labour Department.
 For employment contract, please refer to the sample employment contract provided in the website of the Labour Department.

-For enquiries about labour legislations, employers may:
+For enquiries about labour legislations, please: